-It's the eighth day of Christmas already!
-Today's recipe is a family favourite, and that is Peppermint Candy Cane Bark!
+This recipe is a family favorite, Peppermint Candy Cane Bark is a recipe I have been making since I was little!
 This stuff is crazy addictive and super delicious!
 I can not make enough of this bark at Christmastime.
 No matter how many batches I make, ahem, usually around 2 or 3...
 We never ever have leftovers.

-It takes 15 minutes to prepare, only has FOUR INGREDIENTS, and one of them is optional!
+It takes 15 minutes to prepare, and it only has four ingredients (one of them is optional)!

 Here are a few things that come in handy when making this Peppermint Candy Cane Bark.

-- High Potency Flavouring; This is another product that I use on repeat, and I have a ton of the flavours.
+- High Potency Flavoring: This is another product that I use on repeat, and I have a ton of the flavours.
 For this recipe, I use the LorAnn Oils Creme De Menth flavouring.

 This recipe is easy to make.